the dust never really settled

 and i listened intently as he poured out the blame

-then blessed all his sayings in god’s holy name
+then blessed all his sayings in God’s holy name

 every preacher was certain only his was the way

-to life everlasting come god’s judgment day
+to life everlasting come God’s judgment day

 gravediggers dig deeply when burying your soul